Written by: Martina Álvarez

 What do you think is the number one lesson we need to learn about sharks?

 We need to learn that they are dangerous predators, and with that comes a responsibility to be educated and smart around them in the water.

 Any advice about sharks to the girls that love scuba diving?

-My advice is, sharks look for weakness so don’t show any.
-Be smart and be safe, but never feel like being a woman is a disadvantage.
+My advice is sharks look for weaknesses, so don’t show any.
+Be smart and be safe, but never feel like being a woman and that menstruating is a disadvantage.

 Whether you are a man or a woman reading this, we can change the taboo that is generated around sharks and learn more about and understand one of the ocean’s greatest animals.

 Ready to begin your PADI Open Water Course?
 Click here to start your adventure now.